Florida Real Estate License Renewal Requirements

 Florida has a 2-tier real estate license renewal system for both sales associate and broker licensees (both residential & commercial).

-CE/Post License will be reported to the DBPR by Florida REALTORS within 30 days of completion, unless coursework is completed within a renewal month (March or September) when the information will be reported to the DBPR within 10 days from the date of completion.
+CE and Post-License credit will be reported to the DBPR by Florida REALTORS® within 30 days of completion, unless coursework is completed within a renewal month (March or September) when the information will be reported to the DBPR within 10 days from the date of completion.

 Resources to Help You with FL License Renewal

 Licensing Portal: Florida Department of Business & Professional Regulations (DBPR)

 Florida Department of Business and Professional Regulation - The Division of Real Estate